Smart6502/plutonem/README.md

 ```
 $ make exp
 ```
-Pre-compiled library files are available in the releases tab
+Pre-compiled library files are available in the releases tab (only for Linux x86-64)

 ### Using the library